web-pacotes/foundation-types/README.md

 GitHub in order to track each contribution.
 Also, pull requests are very welcome!

 To contribute, start by setting up your local development environment.
 The [setup.md](setup.md) document will onboard you on how to do so!

-## Contact

-This template was prepared by:

-- João Freitas, @freitzzz
-- Rute Santos, @rutesantos4

-Contact us for freelancing work!